Nate Hoey is in his eighth year with the Ephs joining the Williams College Athletic Department in June of 2013.

 "We're very excited to announce that Nate Hoey will be the next women's track and field coach at Williams," Melendy said.
 "The committee was particularly impressed with his enthusiasm, and obvious love of track.
 His technical knowledge was evident and we are excited to have him lead our women's program."

 Prior to his appointment at W&L, Hoey served as the assistant cross country and track and field coach at West Chester University in Pennsylvania.
-He was responsible for the development of the Rams' men's and women's sprinters, hurdlers, jumpers and throwers.
+He was responsible for the development of the Rams' men's and women's sprinters, hurdlers, jumpers, and throwers.
 In two seasons at the NCAA Division II school, he molded one All-American and 18 All-Pennsylvania State Athletic Conference honorees.
 His commitment to academic excellence was demonstrated when the WCU Men's and Women's Cross Country Teams earned National All-Academic Team recognition in 2001.

 Hoey was in the inaugural class earning the USTFCCCA Masters Endorsement distinction in the Long Sprints.
 He is also a certified Sprint, Hurdle & Relay Event Specialist through the USTFCCCA.
 Additionally, Hoey is a USA Track & Field Level III certified coach in the Jumps and is a Level II Certified Coach in the Combined Events, Jumps, Sprints, Hurdles and Relays.
-In 2008, he was invited to attend the USATF/USOC Emerging Elite Coaches Camp held at the US Olympic Training Center in Chula Vista, CA. He serves as an instructor for the USTFCCCA Academy Strength & Conditioning course.
+In 2008, he was invited to attend the USATF/USOC Emerging Elite Coaches Camp held at the US Olympic Training Center in Chula Vista, CA. He has served as an instructor for the USTFCCCA Academy Strength & Conditioning course.
 Hoey is a graduate of Slippery Rock University and earned his MEd from the University of Missouri in Educational, School and Counseling Psychology.

 Hoey resides in Williamstown with his wife Kris and daughter Chase.